gtk-rs/gtk4-rs/book/src/main_event_loop.md

 We've seen in the previous snippets that spawning an `async` block or `async` future on the `glib` main loop can lead to more concise code than running tasks on separate threads.
 Let's focus on a few more aspects that are interesting to know when running `async` functions with gtk-rs apps.

-For one, blocking functions can be embedded within an `async` context.
+For a start, blocking functions can be embedded within an `async` context.
 In the following listing, we want to execute a synchronous function that returns a boolean and takes ten seconds to run.
 In order to integrate it in our `async` block, we run the function in a separate thread via `spawn_blocking`.
 We can then get the return value of the function by calling `await` on the return value of `spawn_blocking`.